 During the larval stage the caterpillar will molt, shedding its exoskeleton (5 times for a male and 6 times for a female).
 Each molt is called an instar.
 A single caterpillar eats an average of one square meter of foliage during this stage.
 Fourth instar caterpillars are identified by a beige head and dark marks, 5 pair of blue dots followed by 6 pair of red dots down their backs.
 Large larvae feed at night and generally rest during the heat of the day unless populations are very large, then they wander constantly.
 They continue to feed, molt, and feed until they are about 2 1/2 inches long.

-Late June - Mid July * Pupa Stage
+Late June - Mid July * Pupal Stage

 July - August * Mating & Egg Mass Laying Stage